addonify/addonify-wishlist/README.txt

 = 2.0.6 - ?
 October, 2023 =

 - Added:   Confirmation modal when trying to empty wishist and new options for popup notice's messages.
 - Updated: Optimized database query and avoided duplicate queries.
 - Updated: Action hooks `addonify_wishlist_before_adding_to_wishlist` and `addonify_wishlist_after_adding_to_wishlist`.
 Array argument is passed in both action hooks.
 - Updated: Icons.
 - Fixed:   Migration of user wishlist data when updating from version 1.1.3.
 - Fixed:   Plugin setting page link in plugins listing page is displayed before `Deactivate` link.
 - Fixed:   Color picker cursor issue (Vue JS).
 - Added:   Documentation link, GitHub link, and support link to the plugin row in plugins list table.
 - Tweak:   Changed DIR for Inter & Manrope fonts files.
 Now, Using NPM package to install Inter & Manrope fonts.
 - Added:   Deprecated files are renamed with suffix, `deprecated`, and are moved to folders named `deprecated`.
+- Removed: Wishlist button icon color options.

 = 2.0.5 - 29 June, 2023 =